cryptpad/documentation/www/es_CU/_sources/admin_guide/admin_panel.rst.txt

 2FA Recovery
 ~~~~~~~~~~~~

-Users can copy recovery data on the 2FA recovery page /recovery/ and email it to the instance administrators.
+Users can copy recovery data on the 2FA recovery page https://your-instance.com/recovery/ in the "*Forgot recovery code*" section and email it to the instance administrators.
 Paste recovery data below to disable 2FA for an account

 Statistics
 ----------